tsmatz/reinforcement-learning-tutorials/Readme.md

-# Python Tutorial for Reinforcement Learning algorithms
+# Reinforcement Learning algorithms (Python Tutorial)

 This repository shows you what's doing in typical reinforcement learning (RL) methods with intuitive (but mathematical) explanations and several lines of Python code.